 For what it’s worth, the WiFi battery was not great.
 I had to worry about not only my own devices, but also the WiFi too.

-I do note that WiFi rental is indeed the easiest solution, still in 2018.
+I do note that WiFi rental had been indeed the easiest solution, still in 2018.
 All you have to do is simply add the WiFi on your cell phone even if yours is not unlocked.
 But in 2023, I feel eSIMs I had noted above are the quickest.

 Round-up Pre-paid Roaming HK or Thailand SIM

 Hong Kong is one of the most famous places to buy pre-paid SIMs.
 I have bought SIMs from here several times, especially for roaming in Mainland China.

 There are also to prepaid sims to roam with using HK prepaid SIM.
 For my travel to Korea in 2019, I used HK 3 roaming for Korea plan.
 In the picture above, you can see there are two signals, KT-NTT DOCOMO is roaming by Japan for phone calling from Japan, and the second KT is roaming by HK 3 for data.
 The speed is pretty enough for my using.

 On to our next pre-paid SIM haven,Thailand!

 There are two big companies who are serving around Asia with roaming SIMs: one is AIS and the other is True.